 When Women Win

 What we love about this podcast is that as well as telling the stories of inspirational women all over, it’s locally-made by a likewise inspirational woman, Rana Nawas.
-Every two weeks, the host speaks to a different successful woman about her journey as she shares her advice and tips to enable those looking up at these successful women.
+Every two weeks, the host speaks to a different successful woman about her journey as she shares her advice and tips.
 Insightful, engaging and always informative.

 The Bechdel Cast